 Applicants must complete the LLT Masters App as part of the application packet as well as apply directly to the WSU Graduate School.

 Master of Arts Degree (M.A.)

 The Master of Arts (MA) degree is designed for students who desire to study and explore educational research.
 The MA degree is well suited for those students wishing to eventually pursue a doctoral degree or a research/leadership role in schools or organizations/agencies.
-The MA degree program consists of a minimum of 30 semester credit hours, 21 of which must be graded course work.
-Three research courses, three credits each, are a component of the 21 graded credits.
-Nine additional credits of T&L 700 (independent research work) are required and usually involve research/scholarship activities associated with the thesis and final oral examination.
-The application process for the MA degree requires an interview to explore research interests with program faculty.
+The MA degree program consists of a minimum of 30 semester credit hours, with an additional four credits of thesis work (700).
+The performance criteria in Tch_Lrn 700 are based on a satisfactory/fail scale, as opposed to a letter grade.Students work with their faculty advisor to plan a course of study that is intellectually coherent and relevant to your needs and interests.

 Alignment with Endorsement Programs

-WSU Spokane’s Curriculum & Instruction master’s degree programs may be combined with teaching endorsements in English Language Learners, Middle Level Mathematics, or Reading.
+WSU Spokane’s LLT master’s degree programs may be combined with teaching endorsements in English Language Learners or Reading.
 Gradate courses for these endorsement programs may be applied to the master’s degree program of study.
 Please note that adding an endorsement to your master’s degree program of study requires additional application materials.
 Contact Kelly LaGrutta (email@example.com) for information about starting teaching endorsement programs.

 Please note that application is a multi-step process and often takes four to six weeks to complete.
 Incomplete applications will not be considered.

 Steps to application: